Mauricio-KND/Java_Training/README.md

 # JAVA_DEV_TRAINING

-Here i make some exercises that I think are important topics.
+Here I make some exercises that I think are important topics.